SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ClassesAndStructures.rst

    is in terms of the model (and talks about eager copying), or audit the rest of the chapter & book to rephrase those.

+..
+XXX forward reference to the "choosing" section below

 .. _ClassesAndStructures_DefinitionSyntax:

 Definition Syntax
 ~~~~~~~~~~~~~~~~~

-Classes and structures have a similar definition syntax.
+Structures and classes have a similar definition syntax.
-You introduce classes with the ``class`` keyword
+You introduce structures with the ``struct`` keyword
-and structures with the ``struct`` keyword.
+and classes with the ``class`` keyword.
 Both place their entire definition within a pair of braces:

 .. testcode:: ClassesAndStructures

+   -> struct SomeStructure {
+         // structure definition goes here
+      }
    -> class SomeClass {
          // class definition goes here
       }
-   -> struct SomeStructure {
-         // structure definition goes here
-      }

 .. note::

-   Whenever you define a new class or structure,
+   Whenever you define a new structure or class,
    you define a brand new Swift type.
    Give types ``UpperCamelCase`` names
    (such as ``SomeClass`` and ``SomeStructure`` here)